Japanese Healthcare System and Health Insurance in Japan

 Payment of Medical Insurance Premium

-For people aged 65 years or older who are not insured under another healthcare system, the premium must be paid to the concerned municipal government or the ward office of metropolitan areas.
+For people 65 years or older who are not insured under another healthcare system, the premium must be paid to the municipal government or the ward office of the metropolitan area.

 For the second category of people in the 40 to 65 age group under Employee Health Insurance, the employer makes the insurance premium payment and bears part of the additional premium.
 However, the government bears part of the additional cost for those under National Health Insurance.